 9. Don’t rush into moving on

-Give yourself a little time before you start eyeing up the hottie at work or at your favorite bar.
+Give yourself a little time before you start eyeing up that hottie at work or at your favorite bar.
 Not that your sad and lonely self doesn’t deserve some fun, but like we said, if you’re working on how to get over a broken heart when you still love him, remember that it’s a process and cannot be hurried.

 Rushing into a rebound relationship doesn’t give you time to heal, which means your angry, bitter, sad self is going into a new romantic or sexual connection without having had time to get better.
 You don’t want to get into a new love when you’re not your best self and have little to give.
 Give yourself time, build yourself up again, pick up the pieces of your heart before you offer it to someone new.

-It’s difficult to heal a broken heart, and the science behind it tells us that it may take up to 18 months to move on, but that generally depends on the length of your relationship and how you process the breakup.
+It’s difficult to heal a broken heart, and the science behind it tells us that it may take up to 18 months to move on, but that generally depends on the length or depth of your relationship and how you process the breakup.
 So, instead of trying to distract your way through the grief, try to work on bettering yourself before you jump ship.

 10. Look to the future